oVirt/ovirt-site/source/feature/watchdog-engine-support.html.md

 ### Dependencies / Related Features

-This feature depends on the VDSM support for the watchdog cards (merged) (where is the documentation for this?)
+This feature depends on the [VDSM support for the watchdog cards](Add an option to create a watchdog device) (merged)

 ### Documentation / External references